 In the London sewers the air is very much purer.
-The most impure sample taken by Dr. Russell from the Paddington sewers was found to contain o.51 vols.
+The most impure sample taken by Dr. Russell from the Paddington sewers was found to contain 0.51 vols.
 CO2, 20.7 vols.
 O, and 78.79 vols.
 N in 100 vols.
 In so far as these constituents are concerned, this air is not very much more impure than that found in crowded dwelling rooms, but then the London sewers are comparatively well ventilated.
 The most offensive gases are given off from sewers in which deposit forms, such as the oldfashioned brick conduits with flat bottoms, or oval sewers in which a portion of the invert has sunk below its proper level, or sewers which are too large for the volume of sewage they ordinarily convey, and in which the deposits and slime, formed on their floors and sides, are not removed by flushing.
 Outfall sewers in which sewage is, for any reason, backed up and stagnant during a portion of the day, are also liable to become sewers of deposit.
 The deposit rapidly putrefies, giving off offensive gases, which escape through the nearest ventilator; or should the sewer be insufficiently ventilated, the foul gases find an exit through house drains and traps into the interior of houses.

 It is probable that sewage which has become specifically infected with enteric fever evacuations is quite as dangerous when fresh and undecomposed, and therefore little offensive, as when it is undergoing fermentation and putrefaction.
 An epidemic of this disease at Croydon in 1875 was traced by Dr. Buchanan to the entry of air from unventilated pipe sewers into the houses of those attacked.
-The sewage was carried away by these pipe sewers in a fresh and undecomposed condition, and Dr. Buchanan expressed at that time the opinion that "the material of contagion is perhaps less likely to be active in excrement that has passed into fœtid decomposition."
-On the other hand, air in contact with putrid sewage contains a far larger proportion of suspended organic matters - amongst which may be floating the particulate disease organisms -than air over fresh sewage, and in numerous recorded epidemics of enteric fever due to sewer air escaping from foul unventilated sewers, we find that the exhalations were most offensive, showing that the sewage was in a putrid condition.
+The sewage was carried away by these pipe sewers in a fresh and undecomposed condition, and Dr. Buchanan expressed at that time the opinion that "the material of contagion is perhaps less likely to be active in excrement that has passed into foetid decomposition ".
+On the other hand, in numerous recorded epidemics of enteric fever due to sewer air escaping from foul unventilated sewers, we find that the exhalations were most offensive, showing that the sewage was in a putrid condition.

 In all sewers, owing to the constant variation of the flow of sewage through them, some deposit forms on their sides, which being alternately wet and dry, rapidly putrefies, and parts with its putrefactive ferments to the sewage flowing by.
 A deposit of sewer slime from the Liverpool sewers was found by the late Prof. Parkes and Dr. Burdon Sanderson to contain ammonia, nitrates, and large quantities of fungi and bacteria.
-That sewage as well as slime deposit may form a favourable soil for the growth and germination of such disease organisms, as are capable of existing outside the animal body, is highly probable, when we consider that sewage contains organic matters of animal and vegetable origin, phosphates, and ammonia, all affording food for the growth of microbes, which is likewise aided by the warmth of the sewage and the darkness of the sewer.
 In pipe sewers there is less tendency to deposit than in brick sewers of larger diameter, owing to the smooth internal surfaces of the pipes, and to the greater frequency with which they are washed, as pipe sewers are more often running full or nearly full than brick sewers.
+Mr. Parry Laws and Dr. Andrewes have experimented on the vitality of the bacillus of typhoid in sewage.
+They conclude as the result of their investigations, that sewage does not form a medium in which much, if any, growth of the bacilli is possible under natural conditions.
+The death of the bacilli in sewage is probably only a matter of a few days, or at most one or two weeks.
+But this degree of resistance may, nevertheless, be sufficient to allow of their being carried in sewage to remote distances, and of their being able to produce disastrous results should they gain access to any water supply.